ToshioCP/Gobject-tutorial/src/sec7.src.md

 For example, "0", "-100" and "123.45".
 The child object (numeric string) will be explained in the next section.

-I'd like to write about strings before derivable objects.
+This section describes memory management for strings before derivable objects.
-Because TStr is an object of a string and we need to be careful to write a program with strings.

 ## String and memory management